exodist/Importer/README.md

 - export\_gen => { name => sub { return sub { ... } }, ... }

     Same as `%EXPORT_GEN`, but specific to the pin.

-### NOTES

-- Nothing is inherited from the package variables/root menu.
-- The `'*'` pin is mixed into all pins, including root/v0

 # CLASS METHODS